 “We will build efficient buildings, and, at the end of the lease period, ownership of the properties reverts back to the university.
 University Housing is in outstanding financial shape, and this project will allow us to maintain that strong financial position.”

-In phase one, which will cost $61,685,000, RISE will construct two residence halls on what is now the Stadium Parking Lot, totaling approximately 900 beds.
+In phase one, RISE will construct two residence halls on what is now the Stadium Parking Lot, totaling approximately 900 beds.
 Both halls are expected to open to students in fall 2020.
 The 475-space parking deck, being constructed at the site of the former Winkler Hall, should be open by this fall.
+Cost of phase one is approximately $90 million — $61.68 million for Building 100 and the parking deck, which are funded through the P3 financing, and $28 million for Building 200, which is funded from the proceeds of a 2016 bond that was going to be used for constructing a replacement for Winkler Hall.

 The ground lease signed this week between Appalachian and asset manager Beyond Owners Group (Beyond) is an agreement in which Beyond is permitted to develop Appalachian’s property during a lease period, after which the land and all improvements are turned over to the university.